Khushi-Balia/le-transpiler/README.md

 </p>

 # **LE TRANSPILER**
-- The main aim of our project is to convert our custom syntax pylox to an equivalent C code using a toy compiler.
+- The main aim of our project is to convert our custom syntax, pylox, to an equivalent C code using a toy compiler.
 ### What is a **TRANSPILER**?
 - A transpiler is a source-to-source translator, converting one source code to another.
 ------------